 - A compiler plugin can check only those parts of your program that you run it on.
 If you compile some parts of your program without running the checker, then there is no guarantee that the entire program satisfies the property being checked.
-Some examples of un-checked code are: - Code compiled without the -processor switch, including any external library supplied as a .class file. - Code compiled with the -AskipUses, -AonlyUses, -AskipDefs or -AonlyDefs properties (see Chapter 27). - Suppression of warnings, such as via the @SuppressWarnings annotation (see Chapter 27). - Native methods (because the implementation is not Java code, it cannot be checked).
+Some examples of un-checked code are: - Code compiled without the -processor switch, including any external library supplied as a .class file. - Code compiled with the -AskipUses, -AonlyUses, -AskipDefs or -AonlyDefs properties (see Chapter 27). - Native methods (because the implementation is not Java code, it cannot be checked). - Dynamically generated code, such as generated by Spring or MyBatis.
+Its bytecode is directly generated and run, not compiled by javac and not visible to the Checker Framework.